 If you are suffering from acute suicidal thoughts, please contact the National Suicide Prevention Lifeline at 1-800-273-8255.
 We will help you get in touch with your local crisis center or mental health provider.
 However, our clinic do not currently treat patients with acute suicidal ideations.

 Side effects are uncommon due to safety precautions and the use of low-dose ketamine for our infusions.
 Although not typical, side effects may include a mild increase in blood pressure and heart rate, light-headedness, temporary blurred vision, the sensation of “floating,” euphoria, and nausea.
-At our clinic, each patient is monitored continuously with each infusion; heart rate, blood pressure, and oxygen saturation.
-You will be given medications to treat any sides effects such as nausea, for instance.
+At our clinic, each patient’s heart rate, blood pressure, and oxygen saturation are monitored continuously with each infusion.
+Medications will be given to treat any side effects, such as nausea.
 Currently, there is no data documenting long-term side effects with low doses of ketamine administered for short periods of time.

 It is recommended that you continue to take all your medications as scheduled, including your medications for pain and depression.
 As you progress with your ketamine infusion treatment plan, you may find a decreased need for your pain medications or your antidepressants.
 It is highly recommended that you continue to work with your primary care provider or mental health provider to wean off these medications rather than stopping abruptly to prevent potential rebound effects.